The Center for Cosmetic Surgery

 BREAST AUGMENTATION REVISION SURGERY

-Most patients who get breast augmentation are happy with their results.
+Most patients who get breast implants are happy with their results.
 Unfortunately, a significant number will need some sort of revision.
 Even if everything goes perfectly, implants don’t last forever and will need to be replaced at some point.
-Revision implant surgery is generally more complex and challenging than primary cases and requires special expertise.
-In revisions, we are often dealing with capsular contracture or implant displacement, there may be ruptured implants to deal with, and the blood supply may be compromised by previous operations.
-Fortunately, the surgeons at CCS have performed thousands of revisionary implant surgeries and are well-versed in state-of-the-art techniques such as mesh reinforcement, fat grafting with implants, and site change from above to beneath the muscle or vice-versa.
-From minor revisions to complete breast reimagination, we can help patients achieve the results they love.
+Revision surgery is generally more complex and challenging than primary cases and requires special expertise.

 Read more on our breast augmentation revision page.